CIS hardened Ubuntu: cyber attack and malware prevention for mission-critical systems

 Hardening and auditing done right

 Canonical has actively worked with the CIS to draft operating system benchmarks for Ubuntu 16.04 LTS and 18.04 LTS releases.
 The Ubuntu CIS benchmarks are organised into different profiles, namely ‘Level 1’ and ‘Level 2’ intended for server and workstation environments.
 A Level 1 profile is intended to be a practical and prudent way to secure a system without too much performance impact.
 Disabling unneeded filesystems, restricting user permissions to files and directories, disabling unneeded services, configuring network firewalls are some examples of configuration changes recommended in a Level 1 profile.
 A Level 2 profile is used where security is considered very important and it may have a negative impact on the performance of the system.
 Creating separate partitions, auditing privileged operations are some examples of configuration changes recommended in a Level 2 profile.

 The Ubuntu CIS hardening tool allows customers to select the desired level of hardening against a profile (Level1 or Level 2) and the work environment (server or workstation) for a system.
 The audit tooling uses OpenSCAP libraries to do a scan of the system.
 Both audit scanning and hardening are executed using a profile.
 The tool provides options to generate a report in XML or a html format.
 The report shows compliance for all the rules against the profile selected during the scan.

 Start using the Ubuntu CIS automation tooling today

 CIS automation tooling can be used in virtual machines, private and public clouds as well as on-premises and desktops.
 The tooling is available for Ubuntu 16.04 LTS, Ubuntu 18.04 LTS and Ubuntu 20.04 LTS with Ubuntu Advantage for Infrastructure.
-Check out the full list of Ubuntu security certifications and hardening standards.
+To start using it now check out the CIS tooling instructions.